-Further, as NPs can offer extended appointment times of 40 minutes, expectations and emotional needs for gender affirming care.
+Further, as NPs can offer extended appointment times of 40 minutes, more time is available to discuss and assess expectations and emotional needs for gender affirming care.
 Nurse practitioners are also able to refer patients to multidisciplinary care teams for specialist care.
 For example, patients might wish to access fertility appointments to discuss sperm or ovary freezing and storage.
 This can be an important consideration for TGD people, as gender affirming hormones will affect an individual's fertility and highlights that TGD patients should receive sensitive and inclusive counselling regarding fertility preservation prior to commencing some medical gender affirmation therapies.